sait-wbdv/winter-2021/_posts/2021-03-09-npm-packages.md

         ```

     5. Try starting the server again and everything should be amazing.
-4. Confirm you are ignoring the `node_modules` in Git:
+4. Confirm you are [ignoring the `node_modules` directory](https://docs.github.com/en/github/using-git/ignoring-files) in Git:
     1. Create a new `npm` project with an installed dependency of your choice.
     2. Initialize a new git repo.
     3. Create a remote repo for this project on GitHub.